Updated: July 5th 2017 (07/05/2017)

 Research shows that insulin sensitivity can play a role in weight loss success and compliance on a low fat and low carb diet (McClain et al. 2012).
 This research suggests the more insulin sensitive an individual is, the more likely they are to succeed on any type of diet (e.g. low fat or low carb).

-Insulin is key for carbohydrate metabolism, this would support the argument that women can also tolereate carbohydrates well and they shouldn’t be totally eliminated from the diet.
+Insulin is key for carbohydrate metabolism, this would support the argument that women can also tolerate carbohydrates well and they shouldn’t be totally eliminated from the diet.

 A mixture of carbohydrates and fats within a day or week, tailored to the workout and goals of the female can work amazingly.
 This is known as carb cycling, and it’s used successfully by myself and all my clients in the 90 Bikini Plan.
 Just check out this recent comment on Facebook:

 I use carbohydrate cycling and nutrient periodization in my 90 Day Bikini Transformation Challenge.
-Not only do people get to eat high carb foods such as pasta, potato, wraps, pizza and ice cream, the transformation and results are amazing.
+Not only do people get to eat high carb foods such as pasta, potato, wraps, pizza and ice cream, but their transformation and results are amazing too.